 It is Pearson's opinion that audio or videotaping or other non-standard conditions may invalidate the use of norm-referenced scores.
 As you may know, norms for standardized tests are developed under strict conditions.
 If such conditions are not met, the scaled scores obtained by application of the test norms are not statistically defensible.
 Although it is the position of Pearson that the validity of any scaled score that results from a non-standard administration should be interpreted with caution, it is the responsibility of the individual psychologist administering the test to ensure that the results of the assessment are an accurate reflection of the examinee's abilities.
+In rare high stakes legal evaluations with a valid court order mandating the audio or video recording of an evaluation for review only by other qualified examiners, the examiner and reviewers have the responsibility to determine if this variant testing condition has or had a material impact on the examinees test performance considering issues such as distractions, rapport, and e ort.
+We request that any such recordings should be made the subject of a protective order to ensure the security of the test items and content.
+Please refer to the section herein titled Litigation which describes what should be included in a protective order.
+Additionally, recordings should not be allowed in any setting where the security of the recording cannot be adequately protected.
 Additionally, an audio or video taping of an administration where any test materials are recorded is a reproduction under copyright law.
 If done without our written permission, such acts may be an infringement of the assessment's copyright.

 Telepractice Test Delivery Administration

 Telepractice is the use of telecommunications technology for the delivery of professional services at a distance.
-It is Pearson's opinion that delivery of an assessment through this method has not been conclusively proven to result in a score that is equivalent to an assessment conducted in a standardized manner.
-However, there is initial evidence supporting test validity when administering the test via a telepractice method for a selective group of assessments.
+There is initial, but not conclusive evidence supporting test validity when administering the test via a telepractice method for a selective group of assessments.
 Norms for standardized tests are developed under strict testing conditions.
 If such conditions are not met, the scaled scores obtained by application of the test norms may not result in statistically accurate scores.
 Although it is the position of Pearson that the validity of any scaled score obtained as a result from a non-standard administration should be interpreted with caution, it is the responsibility of the individual administering the test to ensure that the results of the assessment are an accurate reflection of the examinee's abilities.
-Delivering our assessments via a teleconference or other similar method is a reproduction of our assessments under copyright law that requires the written permission from the copyright owner.
+Please refer to the specific product pages for further information related to telepractice test administration.
+Delivering our assessments via a teleconference or other similar method is a reproduction of our assessments under federal copyright law that requires the written permission from the copyright owner.
 If done without our written permission, such acts may be an infringement of the assessment's copyright.

 In addition, testimony regarding the items, particularly that which makes clear the content of the items, should be sealed and again not be included in the record.
 Pleadings and other documents filed by the parties should not, unless absolutely necessary, make specific reference to the content of or responses to any item, and any portion of any document that does should be sealed.
 Finally, we ask that the judge's opinion, including both findings of fact and conclusions of law, not include descriptions or quotations of the items or responses.
 We think this is the minimum requirement to protect our copyright and other proprietary rights to the test, as well as the security and integrity of the test.

-To the extent that you have not already done so, you may wish to consult with the British Psychological Society, Health and Care Professions Council or your local psychological association.
+To the extent that you have not already done so, you may wish to consult with the British Psychological Society, Health and Care Professions Council or your local psychological association on this particular issue.

 We very much appreciate your sensitivity to the issues surrounding appropriate use of and access to psychological testing materials.
-If you have other questions, please contact firstname.lastname@example.org.
+If you have other questions, please contact Pearson’s Customer Support via our online form.